romaklimenko/cluedin/cluedin/README.md

 In this file, parameters have the following meaning:

-- `protocol` - `http` if your CluedIn instance is not secured with a TLS certicate.
+- `protocol` - `http` if your CluedIn instance is not secured with a TLS certificate.
 Otherwise, `https` by default.
 - `domain` – CluedIn instance domain without the Organization prefix.
 - `org_name` – the name of Organization (a.k.a.
 Organization prefix).
 - `user_email` – the user's email.